alesparise/Profit-Percent-Sailwind-Mod/README.md

 • Automatically gets the receipt when closing the Trade Book if one is available;

 • Configuration options inlcude:
-&emsp;&emsp;- Enable/disable colored text in the UI;
+&emsp;- Enable/disable colored text in the UI;
-&emsp;&emsp;- Change the threshold for the green text and blue text (you can set the percentage at which text becomes green or blue);
+&emsp;- Change the threshold for the green text and blue text (you can set the percentage at which text becomes green or blue);
-&emsp;&emsp;- Enable/disable Best Deals section;
+&emsp;- Enable/disable Best Deals section;
-&emsp;&emsp;- Enable/disable automatic receipt;
+&emsp;- Enable/disable automatic receipt;
 **Requirements: Requires BepInEx**
 **Installation:** Download ProfitPercent.dll and move it into the *...\Sailwind\BepInEx\plugins folder*